Juvenile Justice and Delinquency Prevention Act (Title II) Formula Grant

-Under the Juvenile Justice and Delinquency Prevention (JJDP) Act, the State of Indiana is awarded Title II Formula funds, which are administered by ICJI.
-The program assists Indiana state agencies, units of local government, non-profits, and schools with delinquency prevention, diversion, and juvenile justice intervention programs.
-Title II grants may be used to support direct service programs for at-risk youth and/or for justice system involved youth.
+Under the Juvenile Justice and Delinquency Prevention (JJDP) Act, the State of Indiana is awarded Title II Formula Grant funds, which are administered by ICJI.
+The program works to fund improvements to the juvenile justice system, as well as help organizations develop delinquency prevention and intervention programs for Indiana’s youth.
+Title II is a competitive grant.

 - Mental Health Services for Youth in Custody

 - Mentoring, Counseling, and Training Programs

 - Racial and Ethnic Disparities